rodolfogoulart/aletheia-core-model/README.md

 	- Commentaries, linked to the chapter/verse
 	- PDF printing
 	- PDF reading
-	- Import [not all]  database from myBible.zone app
+	- Import [not all]  database from myBible.zone app (Only DEV)
 	- Lexico dictionary
 	- Notes (Message, study, devocional, ...)
+ 	- Highlight on Verse and Words

 The **Core Model** can be used to create a nice way to see the data and creating other applications integrated to the main app.